CS

 Who Should Buy Which?

-Buy the BYD Seal if: You need more boot space, need stronger towing, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Seal if: You prioritise performance, need more boot space, need stronger towing, or prefer BYD's approach to design and ownership experience.

-Buy the MG 7 if: You want the lower entry price, prioritise performance, value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG 7 if: You want the lower entry price, value a longer warranty, or prefer MG's approach to design and ownership experience.

 The Verdict

-The MG 7 takes 3 of 5 key spec categories and comes in at a lower price.
+The BYD Seal takes 3 of 5 key spec categories.
 The MG 7 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions